Your shortlist

 Care UK is planning for the future in Cheshunt

-Care UK is bringing forward proposals to deliver a new high-quality care home at south of Rags Lane, Cheshunt, in Hertfordshire.
-The development would provide 76 bedrooms in an up-to-date building, providing specialist residential, nursing, and dementia care.
-Care UK is carrying out a full public consultation to get the views of the local community before looking to submit a planning application to Broxbourne Borough Council in Summer/Autumn 2024.
+Care UK is bringing forward proposals to deliver a new high-quality care home on land south of Rags Lane, Cheshunt, Hertfordshire.
+The development would provide 76 bedrooms within a modern, purpose-built facility offering specialist residential, nursing, and dementia care.
+Care UK carried out a full public consultation to gather feedback from the local community during the summer of 2024, before submitting a planning application to Broxbourne Borough Council in February 2026.

 Site Location Plan